 The deadline for making arrangements to pay your tuition and fees is 15 business days before the semester begins.
 It's critical that you make arrangements to pay your bill: otherwise you'll automatically be dropped from your courses.

 Review the Tuition & Fees information provided by Business Services.
-Please pay particular attention to the links for Instructions to file for reciprocity (if applicable) and IMPORTANT DEADLINE DATES to pay tuition and fees.
+Please pay particular attention to the links for Instructions to file for reciprocity (if applicable) and important deadlines dates to pay tuition and fees.

 Action Required: Make a financial commitment to pay your tuition and fees.

-Action Required: Complete the online PETSA training course.
+Action Required: Complete the Sexual Violence Prevention Education training in D2L.
 Please note that you will be unable to access this training in D2L until mid-August for fall admits.

 Your Dragon ID Card is an ID card that provides access to many on campus places, resources and events, such as the library, after-hours access to campus buildings, printing services, free or discounted admission to athletic events and activities and much more.

-Action Required: On campus students can receive their Dragon ID Card during New Student Orientation or by going to the Dragon Card Office when you arrive on campus.
+Action Required: On campus students can receive their Dragon ID Card during Student Orientation, Advising and Registration or by going to the Dragon Card Office when you arrive on campus.

-Optional Action Required: Online or Offsite students not taking classes on campus are not required to have a Dragon Card but you have the option to request your Dragon Card after you register for your classes.
+Online Learners: Online or Offsite students not taking classes on campus are not required to have a Dragon Card but have the option to request your Dragon Card after registering for classes.

 After you register for your classes, you can purchase textbooks and course materials in person at the MSU Moorhead University bookstore, located in MacLean Hall, or online through the MSU Moorhead Bookstore website.